jxdv/ruby-client/README.md

 This section is for developments.
 If you only want to use this client go to the [Usage](#Usage) section.
 After cloning the repo, run `bundle` to install the required dependencies.

+**Testing**:

-**For testing**: it requires a running Nimiq RPC node, to connect to.
-Then run tests by typing **`rspec --format documentation`**.
+It requires a running Nimiq RPC node, to connect to.

+Run tests by typing **`rspec --format documentation`**.
 If you are connecting to a private node that requires username and password, don't forget to set set these on the `options` object in the configuration spec file.

 ## Contributions